Title: | Minimalist Async Evaluation Framework for R |

 instance - increments by 1 every time there is a new

 connection at a URL.
-This counter is designed to track new daemon
+This counter is designed to track new daemon instances

-by saisei
+saisei

 , but increments again once a new daemon connects.